The Korean skincare routine

 5-step routine

-This lighter version cuts the popular 10-step routine in half.
-Perfect for those on a budget or short on time, these five steps are the most important and basic to do every morning.
+This easier version halves the popular 10-step routine.
+Perfect for those on a budget or short on time, these five steps are the most important and fundamental to do every morning.

 1. Oil-based cleansing